 In the recent past, she has also participated in projects involving traditional land use studies, special places mapping, elders and community members interviews, film production, and community event planning.
 Also, Holly has a proven facilitation background addressing topics such as cultural awareness, family violence, child abuse, drug and alcohol education, bullying, anger management and conflict resolution.

-Holly has been involved in the Alberta film industry since the early 1990’s, particularly in Aboriginal-based productions such as North of 60.
-Other film credits include The Assassination of Jesse James with Brad Pitt, Bury My Heart At Wounded Knee and most recently The Revenant.
+Holly has been involved in the Alberta film industry since the early 1990’s, particularly in Indigenous theme productions such as North of 60.
+Other film credits include The Assassination of Jesse James with Brad Pitt, Bury My Heart At Wounded Knee and The Revenant.

 Holly is on the board of NAIITS: An Indigenous Learning Community.

 Holly is the recipient of the 2016 Institute for the Advancement of Aboriginal Women, Esquao Award for Culture and 2018 Alberta Aboriginal Role Model award.
 Holly is a mother of one daughter, two sons, and Kokum to three granddaughters.